nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ## **Query the EXTERNAL TABLE**

-Now we can access the data just like any other table in SQL Server.
+Now we can access the data in the CSV file on the FlashBlade like any other SQL server table.

 - [ ] Execute this code on **Windows1** to query the data in your `EXTERNAL TABLE` using Polybase over s3.